Your Guide to Your Postnatal OB Visit

 • Barrier methods, like a condom, cervical cap, or diaphragm.
 You insert or apply these during sex to block the entry of sperm into your vagina.

 • Birth control pills, a vaginal ring, or a patch containing estrogen and progestin.
 These methods carry a risk of blood clots if used too soon after pregnancy.
-They might also affect your milk supply, so your doctor may avoid these during the early postpartum months and recommend progestin-only pills.
+They also might affect your milk supply.
+Your doctor may avoid these during the early postpartum months and recommend progestin-only pills.

-• Birth control pills with progestin-only.
-You can start these right after birth.
+• Birth control pills with progestin only.
+You can start them right after birth.

 • Birth control shots.
 You can start shots right away.
-You need to get another shot every three months.
+You’ll need to get a birth control shot every three months.

 • Permanent contraception (having your tubes tied or a vasectomy).
-These are an option if you and your partner are sure you don’t want more kids.
+These options are available if you and your partner are sure you don’t want more kids.

 It’s crucial to monitor your health at your postnatal checkups and in the future to prevent serious health problems.
-Your doctor can suggest diet, lifestyle strategies, and medicines to keep you healthy.
+Your doctor can suggest diet and lifestyle strategies and medicines to keep you healthy.

-If you experienced a pregnancy loss or serious health problems with your baby, you should also discuss these with your doctor.
+If you experienced a pregnancy loss or your baby was born with serious health problems, you should also discuss it with your doctor.
 They can run tests or refer you for genetic testing if you want to try for another pregnancy.
 Having more knowledge can prepare you for the future.

 New parents have a lot on their plate, and taking time for yourself is hard.
-But staying in touch with your OB after delivery is vital, even via telehealth.
+But staying in touch with your ob-gyn after delivery is vital — even if you do it via telehealth.
 Don’t skip your postpartum health check visit; your health and your baby’s well-being depend on it.

 American College of Obstetricians and Gynecologists.
 What to Expect at a Postpartum Checkup — and Why the Visit Matters.
 LINK